ubirch/example-esp32/README.md

 ```bash
 make menuconfig
 ```
-Got to the Category `UBIRCH` to setup the URL for the firmware update and go to `UBIRCH Application` to setup the URL fot the ubirch-protocol data, the key server URL and to adjust the measuring interval.
+Go to the Category `UBIRCH` to setup the URL for the firmware update and go to `UBIRCH Application` to setup the URL fot the ubirch-protocol data, the key server URL and to adjust the measuring interval.

+> The entry `ubirch authentication string` only contains a mock authentication.
+This has to be changed to your actual authentication string, but therefore the device must be registered in the ubirch backend, see [Register your device](#register-your-device-in-the-backend)

 ## Serial Interface